 Can I have cosmetic and insurance-covered eyelid surgeries at the same time?

 Many of our patients choose to combine cosmetic surgeries with insurance-covered eyelid surgeries.
 For example, a common combination that patients will undergo is an insurance-covered upper eyelid blepharoplasty (removal of excess upper eyelid skin) with a cosmetic lower eyelid blepharoplasty (removal of lower eyelid bags).
 This is something that our oculoplastics specialists at Wolfe Eye Clinic can discuss with you during your clinic appointment so you are aware of all the options, should you wish to consider a combination.
 If you’d like to read more about cosmetic eyelid surgery, visit our page here.

 Where are eyelid surgeries in Iowa performed?

-While you can see our oculofacial specialists at our clinics in Ames, Cedar Falls, Des Moines, Fort Dodge, Marshalltown and Ottumwa, our upper and lower eyelid surgeries are performed at our state-of-the-art Wolfe Surgery Center in West Des Moines, Iowa.
+While you can see our oculofacial specialists at our clinics in Ames, Cedar Falls, Des Moines, Fort Dodge, and Marshalltown, our upper and lower eyelid surgeries are performed at our state-of-the-art Wolfe Surgery Center in West Des Moines, Iowa.